 Just outside the town on the Dublin road is the Echo Gate.
 Shout across the river to the ruined Victorine Friary and your words are returned in a perfectly clear echo.

-St Peters Bridge
+St Peter's Bridge

-Which is also known as Newtown Bridge.
+Also known as Newtown Bridge.
 The bridge has five arches and on alcove and it is thought to date from the 15th century.

-St Peters Well
+St Peter's Well

 Listen to some wonderful audio about Trim Castle - part of the Boyne Valley drive